A Dangerous Woman (1993 film): Plot

 A final scene set in the near future reveals that Martha was remanded to a care facility where she is allowed to have day visits.
 Frances, Mackey, and her child are shown taking her away for just such a visit.

 Cast

 Critical reception

 Janet Maslin of The New York Times praised the film, especially Winger's acting and Gyllenhaal's direction, but found the film overall more akin to melodrama than drama:

+Rotten Tomatoes gives the film a rating of 47% from 15 reviews.

 Controversy

 The announcement of the nominations for the 9th Independent Spirit Awards—made by a committee of a governing body called the Independent Features Project West—was postponed due to a confusion over the eligibility of the film.
 The IFPW board determined that the film, which initially had received two nominations, had been partially funded by Universal Pictures and thus was not eligible, according to then-IFPW President Cathy Main; Gramercy Pictures is jointly owned by Universal Pictures and PolyGram Filmed Entertainment.
 In response, Gramercy Pictures President Russell Schwartz said the IFPW's rules "make no sense" and the IFPW is "as archaic as the (Academy of Motion Picture Arts and Sciences') foreign language rules".
 Schwartz also added that Universal's only involvement was to guarantee a bank loan to the filmmaker and its money was not used.